 A light hearted 2d platforming adventure game.
 Janice's quest to get a decent cup of tea continues, as she unravels the mysteries that lie Beyond Teatime.
 Beyond Teatime will feature mechanics inspired by classic platformers, and elements of exploration and character improvement inspired by games like Zelda and Metroid.
-Beyond Teatime is active development, and will eventually be available for PC, Linux and Mac.
+Beyond Teatime is active development, and will eventually be available for PC, Linux, Mac and hopefully Android.

 Since the last update I've added a whole bunch more improvements to Beyond Teatime.
 It's finally starting to come together as a game, and it's a great feeling.

 First up, was the switchover to tilemaps for the base of all the levels.
 Construct 2 added support for tile maps somewhat recently, which made the choice to add them to Beyond Teatime possible.
 Previously, the game was using a combination of single sprites and tiling background textures to make up the levels.
 This worked, but it was messy, and in order to make the levels look decent you, end up with a mess of objects in the Construct layout view.

 Tilemaps however, take a bit more work up front during their creation, but make it much quicker to put levels together.
 The new tile maps have been turning out pretty well and should speed up implementing levels in the future.

 Next up, powerups.
 I've made some tweaks to the planned upgrades that you will find as you explore the world in Beyond Teatime.
 For the wall jump upgrade, you will now be able to cling to the wall to slow your descent before jumping.
 This makes it easier to wall-jump precisely and effectively.

 We also have a skill that lets you smash upwards, damaging enemies and clearing rubble.
 To gain this ability, you need to find yourself a nice cup of Might Tea.
 It also serves as type of double-jump, and when you combine it with wall-jumping, it gives many more options for navigating the levels.